Singulari Nos: Encyclical

-The encyclical ends with plea for the author to recognize his errors.
+The encyclical ends with a plea for the author to recognize his errors.

 Effects

 Lamennais's brother Jean-Marie, by that time Superior General of the Mission Priests of the Immaculate Conception, repudiated Paroles and the two never met again.

 Paroles and Gregory's response effectively allowed no middle ground between the two positions.
 Few of Lamennais's associates were willing to follow him out of the Church.

-J.P.T.
-Bury finds it ironic that the most lasting effect of Lamennais's polemics was a strengthening of Ultramontanism.
+J. P. T. Bury finds it ironic that the most lasting effect of Lamennais's polemics was a strengthening of Ultramontanism.
 He notes that Dom Prosper Guéranger, who was an early Lamennais follower, became the principal agent of a liturgical revival and a uniform Roman Liturgy.

+Lamennais later had an account of his visit to Rome published in Brussels, Affaires de Rome (1837), which he addressed to the Pope and which referred to "the faults of the church and of society, and the means of remedying them".
+Circulation of Affaires de Rome was prohibited in Prussia.